Tech-at-DU/Tweet-Generator/P04-Flask-Web-App/README.md

 Some issues to be aware of:

-- Heroku expects you to use [virtualenv](https://virtualenv.pypa.io/en/latest/) to manage dependencies with virtual environments
+- Heroku expects you to use [virtualenv](https://docs.python.org/3/library/venv.html) to manage dependencies with virtual environments
-- Heroku expects you to use [foreman](http://ddollar.github.io/foreman/) to start your app (it should be installed automatically with the Heroku Toolbelt)
 - Heroku prefers that you use the [Gunicorn HTTP server](http://gunicorn.org/)
-- But when you use Gunicorn locally, your Python errors will be "swallowed" (i.e. not displayed in the error page or server log).
+- When you use Gunicorn locally, your Python errors will be "swallowed" (i.e. not displayed in the error page or server log).
 This [StackOverflow post](http://stackoverflow.com/questions/8950674/debugging-a-flask-app-running-in-gunicorn) covers the issue well, and how to ensure that you can still see errors in development.

-Where to Go From Here
+## Where to Go From Here
-==

 All finished, with clean and readable code?
 No?
 Ok, go do that first.
 Then, make your web app look better and/or add more features.

 - Improve the style of your page (use a nice font, make it bigger, center it, etc.) with CSS.